Law & Order: Criminal Intent: Season 3

 In the third season, from episodes 5–11, Eames is temporarily replaced by Detective G. Lynn Bishop portrayed by Samantha Buck.
 Eames is volunteering to serve as a surrogate mother for her sister-in-law's baby; in reality, Erbe was pregnant with her second child.

-Seasons 4 and 5
+Seasons 4–5

 In the fifth season, Chris Noth joined the cast, reprising his role as Detective Mike Logan from the original Law & Order.
 Noth alternates the starring role every other episode with D'Onofrio, and is partnered with Annabella Sciorra as Detective Carolyn Barek.
 Sciorra left after one season.

 Deakins retires from the Major Case Squad at the end of Season 5 rather than battle a conspiracy to frame him instigated by former Chief of Detectives Frank Adair, whom Major Case detectives have arrested for killing a female acquaintance and her husband.
 Carver leaves as well, though there is no explanation as to why he departed the ADA's office.